Best of Egypt Tour including Nile Cruise and Abu Simbel

 DISCOVER THE VALLEY OF THE KINGS & THE TOMB OF TUTANKHAMUN

 When you arrive in Cairo, make your way to the hotel for check-in, which will be from 2pm onward.
 Today is an arrival day so there are no planned activities.
 If you arrive in time, you can join your guide and the rest of the group for dinner to get to know your fellow travellers!
 Overnight in Cairo.

 Day 2 - Cairo / Pyramids of Giza / Cairo

-After breakfast at the hotel, you will begin the journey to Giza to visit the only remaining ancient wonder of the world; the Great Pyramids of Giza.
+After breakfast at the hotel, you will begin the short journey to Giza to visit the only remaining ancient wonder of the world; the Great Pyramids of Giza.
 Whilst here, you will also see a Royal Burial Chamber and the Sphinx.
 Built during a time when Egypt was one of the most powerful civilisations in the world, the pyramids are some of the most magnificent man-made structures in history.
 More than 4000 years after they were built, the pyramids still retain majesty, providing a glimpse into the country’s rich and glorious past.
 After lunch, you will visit the Egyptian Museum, which is home to an extensive collection of ancient Egyptian antiquities, including many treasures of King Tutankhamun.
 Overnight in Cairo.

 Day 3 – Cairo / Aswan

 After breakfast, you will have the day at leisure.
 In the early evening, you will be transferred to the train station for an overnight train to Aswan.
-Dinner will be on board the train.
+Dinner will be served on board the train.